ibexa/documentation-developer/docs/personalization/integrate_recommendation_service.md

 ## Send emails with recommendations

-By using [email triggers]([[= user_doc =]]/personalization/triggers.md), your organization can send emails to individual visitors, for example, to invite them to return to the website or remind them of items abandoned in a cart.

 Email triggers are push messages with recommendations.
+With this feature, your organization can invite individual visitors to return to the website or remind them of items abandoned in a cart, for example by sending emails.
+Before you can start [using email triggers]([[= user_doc =]]/personalization/triggers), you must contact Ibexa and define specific conditions, for example:

-Specific conditions, such as the time that must pass before email start being sent, content types and attributes to be included in a response, or a number of repetitions, are first defined based on an interview between you and Ibexa.
+- the time that must pass before emails start being sent
+- content types and attributes that are included in a response
-Email triggers are then processed on the Personalization server and responses are delivered to a dedicated endpoint.
+- a number of repetitionsEmail triggers are then processed on the Personalization server and responses are delivered to a dedicated endpoint.

 To let your visitors receive emails with recommendations: